Data Protection Officers: Myth Buster

 • your core activities consist of large-scale processing of special categories of data or data relating to criminal convictions and offences.

-This raises questions about what’s mean by ‘large-scale’ and what happens if you are found not to have appointed a DPO when you should have.
+This raises questions about what’s meant by ‘large-scale’ and what happens if you are found not to have appointed a DPO when you should have.
 The truth is many smaller businesses and not-for-profits don’t have to have one.

-(When it comes to interpreting ‘large-scale’ the European Data Protection Board Guidelines on Data Protection Officers, provide some examples).
+When it comes to interpreting ‘large-scale’ the European Data Protection Board Guidelines on Data Protection Officers, provide some examples.

 What are your current options if you don’t fall under mandatory requirements?